 For example, you can insert contact information on the page, which will become clear to your visitor.
 However, the bot will have to make an effort to understand what that section is about.

 To make its task easier, you can create a markup informing this.
 In the code, this markup would look more or less like this:

 Google also wants to help developers create efficient, structured data (and prevent them from practicing black hat with this resource).
 That’s why it has created the Structured Data Markup Helper, which also assists in inserting them in your website.

 You can also use the Structured Data Testing Tool to test if everything went as planned with your markups.
 The report shows how Google is scanning your pages and if there are any problems reading the data.

-In site architecture’s topic, we talked about creating sitemaps to guide Google within its link structure.
-Now, let’s detail a little more with this feature, which is essential in technical SEO strategies.
+In the site architecture topic, we discussed creating sitemaps to guide Google within its link structure.
+Now, let’s detail a little more about this feature, which is essential in technical SEO strategies.